 Here’s a great main dish option for Thanksgiving dinner.
 It’s somewhat like chili, though more about the squash than beans.
 In Native American mythology, squash, corn, and beans are known as the “three sisters” — the very crops that the harvest festival of Thanksgiving is meant to celebrate!
 If you bake your pumpkin or squash a day ahead, the stew will come together in a snap.
 And if you’re not accustomed to dealing with winter squash, or don’t have the time, see the shortcut following the recipe.

 'Three Sisters' Stew [Vegan]

 - 1 small sugar pumpkin or 1 large butternut squash, about 2 pounds (see notes)

 - 1 medium green or red bell pepper, cut into short narrow strips

-- 14- to 16-ounce can fire-roasted diced tomatoes, with liquid
+- 1 16-ounce can fire-roasted diced tomatoes, with liquid

-- 2 to 3 cups cooked or canned (drained and rinsed) pink or pinto beans
+- 2-3 cups cooked or canned pink or pinto beans, drained and rinsed

-- 1 or 2 small fresh hot chiles, seeded and minced or 1 4-ounce can chopped mild green chilis
+- 1 or 2 small fresh hot chilis, seeded and minced or 1 4-ounce can chopped mild green chilis

 - 2 teaspoons ground cumin